Raiden1411/zabi/README.md

 <p>

 ### Overview
 Zabi aims to add support for interacting with ethereum and EVM based chains.
-By default it comes with almost all of the features you would expect from a ethereum library.
+By default it comes with almost all of the features you would expect from an ethereum library.
 From RLP encoding/decoding, to wallet and contract instances, to a http or a websocket client and much more.

 ```zig
 const std = @import("std");